We Analyzed the Future Direction of Energy Vault Holdings Inc. (NRGV), Here is What We Found

-Energy Vault Holdings Inc. (NYSE:NRGV) went up by 6.42% from its latest closing price compared to the recent 1-year high of $22.10.
-The company’s stock price has collected 21.24% of gains in the last five trading sessions.
+Energy Vault Holdings Inc. (NYSE:NRGV) went down by -17.13% from its latest closing price compared to the recent 1-year high of $22.10.
+The company’s stock price has collected -7.75% of loss in the last five trading sessions.

 Is It Worth Investing in Energy Vault Holdings Inc. (NYSE :NRGV) Right Now?